1997 Scottish devolution referendum: Campaign

 Scottish Labour, the SNP, Scottish Liberal Democrats, and Scottish Greens campaigned for a "Yes" vote for both proposals whilst the Scottish Conservatives opposed both proposals.
-Labour MP, Tam Dalyell opposed the creation of the Parliament, but in favour of giving such a Parliament the power to raise and lower taxes on the basis that, although he opposed the Parliament as proposed by his party, if it did exist it should have tax-varying powers.
+Labour MP Tam Dalyell opposed the creation of the Parliament, but accepted that it should have tax-varying powers if it were to be established.

 The official Yes campaign, Scotland Forward (styled "Scotland FORward"), was headed by the businessman Nigel Smith and came out of the groups that had previously formed the Scottish Constitutional Convention, along with the Scottish National Party.
 It was supported by the Labour, SNP, Liberal Democrat and Green parties.

-The official No campaign, Think Twice, was headed by Brian Monteith, a former employee of the Conservative MP, Michael Forsyth.
-Board members included Donald Findlay, a QC, Rector of the University of St Andrews and vice-chairman of Rangers F.C., and senior Conservative peer, Lord Fraser.
+The official No campaign, Think Twice, was headed by Brian Monteith, a former employee of the Conservative MP Michael Forsyth.
+Board members included Donald Findlay, rector of the University of St Andrews and vice-chairman of Rangers F.C., and senior Conservative peer Lord Fraser.
 However, it struggled to get much business support as they were wary of opposing a project that had such support from the new government which had a large majority.

 Campaigning in the referendum was suspended between the death and funeral of Diana, Princess of Wales.
 It was speculated that the Scottish referendum could have been postponed, but this would have required a recall of the UK Parliament and an amendment to the Referendums Act.

 Opinion polling

 Results

 The result was "Yes-Yes": the majority voted "I agree" in favour of both proposals.
-Two council areas had an overall "Yes-No" result – Dumfries & Galloway and Orkney.
+Two council areas had an overall "Yes-No" result – Dumfries and Galloway and Orkney.
 More votes were cast for the first question than the second in all regions (except Fife), with substantially more spoilt ballots for the second question, perhaps due to voter confusion over the two papers.